Portrait by Paul Helm

 - Age 23: Returned to the Conservatoire to study composition under Gabriel Fauré.
 Failed 5 times to win the Prix de Rome.

-- Age 25: Joined 'The Apaches' (The Hooligans) a group of artists, writers and musicians who met regularly to exchange ideas and have a good time.
-Worked as a freelance musician and teacher.
+- Age 25: Joined 'The Apaches' (The Hooligans) a group of artists,

 - Age 34: First tour of England and Scotland.